wolflegend523/HappyHackerHabits/devnotes.md

 - integrate goals and tasks to the frontend
 - clear all the goals when the user logs out
 - add details to the welcome page
-- add directory structure and table of content details to READMEs?
+- add pictures of the end app to readme. and deployment info
+- comment out more of the code, so it would be more easily reused and understood later
+- make it mobile friendly
+- add sidebar?

 ## One Day Project TODOs
 - save user state in a cookie? so that it doesn't get removed during a refresh?
 - update API code to be more modularized
-- comment out more of the code, so it would be more easily reused and understood later
 - more extensions: Flash card extension, mood log extension, notes extension
 - have a sidebar for files, extensions, and other stuff?
+- allow sub goals? might need to restructure the db on that one
+- deploy on AWS

 ## Notes on Query Params for GET Goals